-- A. Perform the delegate's duties in their absence. - B. Maintain and update the G.S.R. manual. - C. Conduct orientation sessions for G.S.R.s and D.C.Ms, as needed. - D. Coordinate the area web site content with the area's web site committee.
-(Appendix D for more about the web site committee.) - E. Serve, either as a member or chairperson on ad-hoc committees, as deemed appropriate by the area chair. - F. Serve as a member on the Hawaii Annual State Convention Steering Committee. - G. Act on actions accepted by the area assembly, at the request of the area assembly.
+- A. Perform the delegate's duties in their absence. - B. Maintain and update the G.S.R.
+Orientation Handbook and the Structures an Guidelines for the Hawaii Area Assembly of Alcoholic Anonymous. - C. Conduct orientation sessions for G.S.R.s and D.C.Ms, as needed. - D. Serve, either as a member or chairperson on ad-hoc committees, as deemed appropriate by the area chair. - E. Serve as a voting member on the Hawaii Annual State Convention Steering Committee. - F. Act on actions accepted by the area assembly, at the request of the area assembly. - G. Appoint the area's standing committee chairs in conjunction with other area officers.